Hello and welcome to the podcast of the Lotus Eaters.

 Yes, yes, yes.

-Uh and but you cut you fear a fair fight.
+But you fear a fair fight.

 You can't do so overtly because you fear losing that fight.

-So you do so in this manipulative, covert way, pulling on the heartstrings of naive people, using manipulative terms that are elastic, like anti racist or racist.
+So you do so in this manipulative, covert way, pulling on the heartstrings of naive people, using manipulative terms that are elastic, like anti-racist or racist.

-It's it's it's insane.
+It's insane.

 And remember, the foreign secretary or the former foreign secretary used to be a backer of this stuff, David Lamy.

-They're called Le Day.
+They're called Ley Day.

 Yes.